You are here

 Button Battery Safety

 The number of serious injuries or deaths as a result of ingesting button batteries has increased 9-fold in the past decade.
-Our button battery safety program, known as The Battery Controlled, shares life-saving information with parents and caregivers about the potential risks of swallowing coin lithium batteries.
+Our button battery safety program shares life-saving information with parents and caregivers about the potential risks of swallowing coin lithium batteries.
 Learn more about button battery safety.

 Every day, at least one child dies from a residential fire.
 We created our fire and burn prevention program to teach parents, caregivers and children how to avoid injuries and deaths due to fire and burns.
 Learn more about fire safety.